 Here's a tip about jail: In the beginning of the game, pay the $50 immediately to get out of jail so you can continue buying properties.
 Later in the game, try to linger as long as you can in jail, since moving around the board puts you at risk of landing on Boardwalk with a hotel -- which will set you back some $2,000 in rent.

-For more information about games and family entertainment, roll to the links on the next page.
+For more information about games and family entertainment, roll to the links below.